zakkolar/plympton-codes/source/resources.html.md

 <br>Experience levels: all
 <br>Devices: assorted

-There are far too many resources available than can fit on this page.
+There are far more resources available than can fit on this page.
 Code.org has a [repository of activities](https://code.org/hourofcode/overview) for Hour of Code, an international initiative to bring computer science into schools.
 Some of these activities are created and hosted by Code.org and others are curated from other educational computer science providers.
 This collection has a wide variety of self-contained tutorials and projects for learns of all ages and experience levels, including and beyond elementary school.
 This is a good resource for trying out coding without having a particular project in mind.